Primary School’s Sports Funding

-The government is providing funding of £150 million per annum for the academic years 2013/14, 2014/15, 2015/16 and 2016/17 to provide new and substantial primary school sport funding.
-The funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school headteachers to spend on improving the quality of sport and PE for all their children.
+The government has provided sport funding every academic year since 2013/14.
+The funding is jointly provided by the Departments for Education, Health and Culture, Media and Sport, and sees money going directly to primary school headteachers to spend on improving the quality of sport and PE for all their children.

 Our Primary School Sport’s Funding will enable us to continue and extend our provision through employing additional sports professionals, entering into more competitive sports competitions and training our staff to deliver in-house quality PE sessions.
 As a result we aim to enable pupils to develop a healthy lifestyle.

 How did we improve our PE provision in 2022 – 23?

 Please see our most recent report for 2022-23 to see how we have further spent our Sports Premium Funding and our proposal for 2022-23: